 Headphone amplifiers feature an output impedance which, once added to the headphones’ input impedance, results in a more or less significant loss of power.
 If the impedance of each is equal, only 6 dB of power is lost.
-But as hi-fi quality depends on the headphone amplifier having a low impedance (0.1 to 3 Ohms), differences between the amplifier’s output impedance and the headphones’ impedance are often substantial.
-With 0.1 Ohm at one end (amplifier) and 32 Ohms at the other (headphones), 15 dB are lost.
-This value increases to nearly 30 dB with a pair of headphones with an impedance rating of 600 Ohms.
+But as hi-fi quality depends on the headphone amplifier having a low impedance (0.1 to 3 ohms), differences between the amplifier’s output impedance and the headphones’ impedance are often substantial.
+With 0.1 ohm at one end (amplifier) and 32 ohms at the other (headphones), 15 dB are lost.
+This value increases to nearly 30 dB with a pair of headphones with an impedance rating of 600 ohms.

 In other words, an amplifier’s power is divided by 10 or even 100.
 This is why many headphones struggle to reach their maximum potential with entry-level headphone amplifiers which can only deliver less than 100 mW of power.

 Understanding how an amplifier’s power output is determined

-An amplifier’s power output is sometimes communicated in the form of MilliWatts for a given impedance, but it can also be expressed as volts.
-In this case, you can calculate the power supplied based on the impedance of the headphones you’re planning to acquire.
+An amplifier’s power output is usually communicated in the form of milliWatts (mW) for a given impedance, but it can also be expressed as volts.
+In this case, you must calculate the power supplied based on the impedance of the headphones you’re planning to acquire.
 The formula involves dividing the voltage squared by the impedance.
 For example, 2 volts corresponds to 125 mW of power at 32 ohms (2^²/32) and 13 mW at 300 ohms (2^²/300).

 To determine the power output of an amplifier, the formula involves dividing the voltage squared by the impedance.
-For example, 2 Volts corresponds to 125 mW of power at 32 Ohms (2^²/32) and 13 mW at 300 Ohms (2^²/300).
+For example, 2 volts corresponds to 125 mW of power at 32 ohms (2^²/32) and 13 mW at 300 ohms (2^²/300).

 How powerful should the amplifier be?

-It is important to recall that the impedance of headphones and earphones varies according to frequency and that 13 mW at 300 Ohms and 1 kHz can be reduced to 5 mW at certain frequencies.
+It is important to recall that the impedance of headphones and earphones varies according to frequency.
+For example, 13 mW at 300 ohms and 1 kHz can be reduced to 5 mW at certain frequencies.
 To this consideration must be added the power loss generated by the difference between the amplifier’s output impedance and the headphones’ impedance.
 If the headphones’ sensitivity rating is very high (> 100 dB), an amplifier capable of supplying 100 mW will suffice.